 Sharpening Stone

 A sharpening stone (also called a whetstone) is a flat block of abrasive material used to grind and hone the edges of carving tools.
 When a blade loses its sharp edge or picks up a small nick, running it over the stone removes metal and restores a keen cutting edge.
-Stones usually have two grits – a coarse side for reshaping a damaged bevel and a fine side for polishing the edge.
-In wood carving, a whetstone is a simple, time-tested way to sharpen knives and chisels; BeaverCraft even calls it “one of the most traditional and practical tools for sharpening wood carving knives”.
+Stones usually have two grits – a coarse side for reshaping and a fine side for polishing.
+In wood carving, a whetstone is a time-tested way to sharpen knives and chisels; at BeaverCraft we call it “one of the most traditional and practical tools for sharpening wood carving knives.”

 For beginners, sharpening stones are important for learning proper technique and restoring a dull blade.
-You soak the stone (if it’s a waterstone), hold the knife at a correct angle, and slide it along the surface to grind the edge.
-BeaverCraft’s tool-care guide explicitly advises using a sharpening stone (or honing compound) regularly to keep tools “razor-sharp”.
+You soak the stone (if it’s a waterstone), hold the knife at the correct angle, and slide it along the surface to grind the edge.
+In our tool-care guides at BeaverCraft, we explicitly advise using a sharpening stone (or honing compound) regularly to keep tools razor-sharp.
 Sharp blades cut cleanly with less force, making carving both safer and more efficient.

-BeaverCraft’s resources treat sharpening stones as essential accessories.
-Their how-to sharpening guide walks through using a whetstone step-by-step (starting with a coarse grit, then fine).
-The company’s FAQ also reminds users that proper technique and the right tools (stones or strops) are necessary to avoid damaging blades.
-In short, BeaverCraft considers sharpening stones (and compounds) key kit items: regularly honing tools with a whetstone keeps carving work smooth and enjoyable.
+We treat sharpening stones as essential accessories.
+Our how-to sharpening guides walk through using a whetstone step by step – starting with coarse grit, then finishing with fine.
+Our FAQ also reminds users that proper technique and the right tools (stones or strops) are necessary to avoid damaging blades.
+In short, we consider sharpening stones and compounds key kit items: regularly honing tools with a whetstone keeps carving smooth, safe, and enjoyable.